Guides

 Quick Answer

 Steam Deck questions are practical.
-People do not only want to know whether Tales of Seikyu launches.
+People do not only want to know whether Tales of Seikyu boots.
 They want to know whether it is comfortable to farm, read dialogue, manage inventory, use the map, and play longer days on a handheld screen.
-Before 1.0, the safest answer is cautious: check the current Steam compatibility signal, then verify performance after launch.
+The safest answer is cautious: check the current Steam compatibility signal, then test performance on your own Deck.

-Last checked: May 14, 2026.
+Last checked: June 23, 2026.
 This guide uses Steam and SteamDB as compatibility signals.
-It does not claim live Steam Deck performance without current handheld testing, especially before the June 11, 2026 1.0 launch.
+It does not claim live Steam Deck comfort without current handheld testing.

 Quick Answer